psychogun/psychogun.github.io/docs/freenas/Mylar3-in-a-FreeNAS-iocage-jail.md

 ```

 ## Add a group
 According to your ACLs on the mounted dataset(s), which groups have read/write access to the share?
 On my datasets, there is a group called `mylar` with a `GID=1048` and on another dataset there's a group called `mylar_dump` with a `GID=1049` that has read/write access.

+These mounted datasets are for the Comic Location Path and the folder to monitor.

  Let's create these groups in the jail:
 ```bash
 root@Mylar3:/etc/pkg # pw groupadd mylar -g 1048
 root@Mylar3:/etc/pkg # pw groupadd mylar_dump -g 1049